rodrigodrebes/rodrigodrebes/README.md

 - 📜 I have a good knowledge in Python (Flask, Django and Machine Learning libs) and Java.

-- ⏳ At the moment, I'm focused on learning more about Python and its libraries.
+- ⏳ At the moment, I'm focused on learning more about Neural Networks and Machine Learning libraries.

 - 📫 You can reach me at: rodrigodrbs@gmail.com